figayi/TMC-EvalShield/doc.md

 ```
 Both functions are used to receive/transmit a portion of data (starting at `&data[0]`) of size `size`.
 Receiving is made *asynchronous* with *DMA* while transmitting is *synchronous*.
 These functions can only be called after initialization of the TMC_UART interface.
-They can also be
-accessed from the more abstract Connection interface using `interface.con.rxN` and `interface.con.txN` respectively.

 ### SPI
 SPI communication is made via the *SPI1* module.